 Sherry also holds the distinguished honor of being the first female Register of Deeds for Knox County.
 She is a former President of the East Tennessee Register’s Association as well as the Tennessee Registers.
 In 2014 she was named Outstanding Register of the Year.
 She has served on numerous County Officials Association of Tennessee committees during her time in office.
 She is currently representing the County Clerks on the Board of County Officials of Tennessee.

 Sherry’s community involvement continues to be an important part of her life.
-She is a 25-year member of the Advisory Board of the Knoxville Boys and Girls Clubs, and she serves on the board for the Free Medical Clinic of America, as well as the Knox County Schools Career and Technical Education Partnership.
-An active member of the Republican Party, Sherry has served as an officer for the Executive Committee, and is currently serving as the Vice-President of the Knox County Republican Women’s Club and Fountain City Republican Club.
+She is a 25-year member of the Advisory Board of the Knoxville Boys and Girls Clubs.
+She served on the board for the Free Medical Clinic of America, as well as the Knox County Schools Career and Technical Education Partnership.
+An active member of the Republican Party, Sherry has served as Secretary for the Executive Committee, and has served as President and as Vice-President of the Knox County Republican Women’s Club and Fountain City Republican Club.
 Sherry is also active in the North Knoxville, Halls, Powell, and East Knoxville Business & Professionals Associations.
 She is a member of the League of Women Voters, Knoxville Area Urban League, and East Tennessee Suffrage Coalition.

 Sherry is a member of Corryton Church in northeast Knox County.
 She currently resides in the Fountain City area and has two daughters, Shay Witt and Chelsey Witt Gordon, son-in-law Shane Gordon, two healthy and handsome grandsons, Seth and Grelyn Gordon, and a beautiful granddaughter, Cambry Gordon.